Home / Our Schools / Senior Years / Pathways & Careers

 Career Guidance:

-- One-on-one career appointments are available exclusively for Year 13 students.
-These sessions provide personalised support to help students clarify their career direction, next steps and how to navigate their career journey.
+- One-on-one career appointments are available to Year 13 students.
+The session provides personalised support to help students clarify their career direction and next steps.

 North Shore Careers Expo:

 Gateway is a Tertiary Education Commission (TEC)‑funded programme that provides Year 12–13 students with structured, real‑world workplace learning to help them build the skills, confidence, and experience needed for future work.
-Gateway is a subject option that connects in‑class learning with industry‑aligned courses and a personalised work‑experience placement, giving students the chance to develop the specific knowledge and competencies required in real workplaces.
-The purpose of Gateway, as outlined by the Tertiary Education Commission, is to equip senior learners with formalised workplace learning, clear skill development, and assessment opportunities that support strong transitions from school into further training or employment.
+Gateway is a subject option.
+Please see the Senior School Options Handbook for further details.

 Gateway Funding